taniman/profit-trailer-enhancements/README.md

 # Not allowed
 * Backtesting - We do not have the data nor infrastructure required to build a proper back testing logic.
 (Anyone can provide the data?)
+* Arbitrage - The bot is designed for trading

 # What is a new feature release
 PT Version Numbering starting with version 2.0